 The applicant has to make a case that the acquisition will help them serve their clients better.
 Funders giving this type of grant won’t just be interested in the current financial standing of your organization.
 They’ll also be interested in your future financial plan or program.

 Periodically, these organizations seek out more funds to grow or add to their endowment kit.
-Some funders offer this type of grant, and all they’ll be interested in is to make sure the funds go directly into your endorsement kit and not funding any other operation.
+Some funders offer this type of grant, and all they’ll be interested in is making sure the funds go directly into your endorsement kit and not funding any other operation.

 |Program-Related Investments (PRIs)||PRIs aren’t considered grants since they have to be repaid.
 They’re like loans, but with low-interest rates.